liferay/liferay-docs/devGuide/en/chapters/04-service-builder.markdown

 Each entity is described by its columns, which represent an entity's attributes.
 For our example, we'll add attributes for both our Event and Location entities.
-To add attributes for our Event entity, we need to drill down to its columns in the overview mode outline of our `service.xml` file.
+To add attributes for our Event entity, we need to drill down to its columns in the Overview mode outline of our `service.xml` file.
 From the outline, expand the *Entities* node and expand the new *Event* entity node.
 Then, select the *Columns* node.
 Liferay IDE displays a table of the Event entity's columns.